agiledigital-labs/print-provision-greengrass/README.md

  - todo is there anything we should copy from the print-provision repo's README?
  - todo document how greengrass handles health checking
  - todo document how to manage the devices using greengrass
- - todo `nvm use` and `npm install` for the components that need that

 # Component Diagram